Debt Consolidation Loans

 - Despite the fact that payday loans are only supposed to last two weeks or so, the average borrower has outstanding payday debt 199 days of the year.3

 The solution seems obvious: if you’re buried in payday loan debt, pay it off.
 But in reality, that’s not how things work.
-With high interest rates and short repayment terms, payday loans stack the odds against you.
+With high interest rates and short repayment terms, payday loans can be difficult to repay.
 And if you had the money in your budget to take care of them, you would.

 Another option is a debt consolidation loan.